 - Peer Assistants provide alcohol education and alternatives.

 - Campus Acitivities Board plans activities for most weekends.

-- Student Activities has board games to borrow.
+- Campus Activities has board games to borrow.

 - The Dive and many residence halls have equipment such as billards, ping-pong, and darts.